Random Number Generator

 Classrooms and probability examples

-Prepare number lists for probability lessons, statistics examples, sampling exercises, or quick demonstrations of random distribution and sorting.
+Prepare number lists for probability lessons, statistics exercises, sampling labs, and quick distribution demonstrations.
+The stats bar shows sum, average, and median for each batch.

 -

-Pick random rows, assign test cases, create temporary numeric batches, or prepare small randomized lists for internal work.
+Pick random rows, assign test cases, order seating, run informal draws, or prepare small randomized lists for internal work.

 Format